iiamabby/Today-I-Learned/daily diary/April-2023.md

 - Created a git repo to store the code for the minecraft project
 - Researched minecraft-launcher and how this works in the CLI
 - Researched ./gradlew commands to help with the automation process
-- Practiced using docker flags `--it` & `bash` to debug running containers
+- Practiced using docker flags `-it` & `bash` to debug running containers
 - Continously worked on the TIL repo.
 ### Issues

 - To be able to run the interface of the project some variables need to be declared in the Dockerfile see `docker/docker-interfaces.md`.
-- Container runs `--it` but is not able to keep its state due to the GUI not been set correctly.
+- Container runs `-it` but is not able to keep its state due to the GUI not been set correctly.

+## April 18th 2023
+- Fixed minecraft-client issue of novnc not found
+- Researched docker best practices, cache managment, live reload.
+- Learnt about heredocs (see best-practices.md)
+- Learnt about docker watchdog (see live-reload.md)
+- Updated TIL repo